abap2UI5/docs/docs/addons/ext_js.md

 ---
 # JS Libraries

-<i class="fa-brands fa-github"></i> [Repository](https://github.com/abap2UI5-addons/js-libraries)
+<i class="fa-brands fa-github"></i> [JS Lib Adoon on GitHub](https://github.com/abap2UI5-addons/js-libraries)

-Install this addon to access a wide range of additional JS libraries.
-Explore the samples to see how they can be implemented.
-Included Custom Controls:
+It's easy to extend abap2UI5 with additional JavaScript libraries and make them accessible via custom controls in the backend.
+In this add-on, all external libraries are collected and ready to use after installation with abapGit.
+Check out the samples to get an idea of how to use them. <br>

+You use an external library but it is not listed here?
+Feel free to send a PR to this addon.
+Special thanks to [choper725](https://github.com/choper725) contributing most of the Libraries.

 #### 1. Driver JS
  * Product tours, highlights, contextual help and more